GandhiCloudLab/watson-ai-ops-320-topology-api/02-create-topology-for-bookinfo-app/readme.md

 sh 02-create-topology-links.sh
 ```

-3. It should have created a bookinof app topology with the below nodes along with thier links.
+3. It should have created a bookinfo app topology with the below nodes along with thier links.

 - productpage
 - details